Vaguery/GP_pizza_eaters/readme.md

-# Applying GP to Winkler's Pizza Eating Game
+# Applying GP to Peter Winkler's Pizza Eating Game

+## Project maturity

+in progress, unfinished, underway, confusing

+## What to do

+watch, nag, ask

+## Abstract

 A recent [arXiv preprint entitled "How to eat 4/9 of a Pizza"](http://arxiv.org/abs/0812.2870) caught my eye.
 It's an interesting little answer to a challenge from game theory (and geometry, I suppose) posed by [Peter Winkler](http://www.math.dartmouth.edu/~pw/), who's a constant source of inspiration.